A generalization of the Oort Conjecture: Acknowledgements

 \section{Acknowledgements}

 I thank Ted Chinburg, Johan de Jong, Bob Guralnick, David Harbater, and Florian Pop for useful conversations.
 I especially thank Stefan Wewers and Irene Bouw, not only for useful conversations, but also for providing hospitality in Ulm when some of this work was done.
 Some of the computations were done in SAGE, and I thank Julian R\"{u}th for assistance.
+Lastly, I thank the referees for helpful expository improvements.